Logging in to Edison

 The login nodes are where you compile codes, submit jobs, and view data.
 The login nodes on Edison are "external," meaning they are not directly connected to Edison's internal high-speed "Aries" network.
 Because the login nodes are external you can log in and work with data and files when the main system is undergoing maintenance.

 Please do not execute long-running applications on the login nodes.
-Instead, use a batch script and submit it so that the applications run on the Edison compute nodes.
+Instead, use a batch script and submit it to the batch system so that the applications run on the Edison compute nodes.

 Accelerated X11 Performance